soft-matter/trackpy/README.md

 Documentation
 -------------
-The tutorials listed above are the best place to start.
-To try them out on your own computer, you will want to have the sample data as well; you can download all of the tutorials and data from the
+The examples linked to above are the best place to start.
+To try them out on your own computer, you will want to have the sample data as well; you can download all of the examples and data from the
 [examples repository](https://github.com/soft-matter/trackpy-examples).
 There is also **[complete documentation](http://trackpy.readthedocs.org/)** for every function in the package.